kimiekomi/code-crack/article.md

 ```

-At the end of every Tkinter application, a mainloop() method must be created in order to keep the program running, until the user closes the window.
+At the bottom of my code, I added a mainloop() method to keep the program running until the window is closed.
 This method listens for events, executes the script, and updates the GUI accordingly.
 Finally, I created an instance of the class, and passed in a title and window dimensions.
 Please note that I added an if statement at the end of my code.
 This “gate” is used to prevent the program from executing and merely be imported, if I or other programmers import this module.

 And that is all I have for you, folks!
 If you are interested in the inner workings of my Caesar or Vigenere functions, check out Part 2 of this article.
-The entirety of my GUI app program is available on GitHub.
+The entirety of my GUI app program is available on [GitHub](https://github.com/kimiekomi/code_crack).
 Thanks for reading and as always, Happy Coding!